pudgereyem/blog/2021-11-22 Stock portfolio update (2021 Q4)/index.md

 With Exxon performing so well in 2021, I will continue to hold the stock.
 I'll end with a quote from one of my favorite movies; [There Will Be Blood](https://www.imdb.com/title/tt0469494/), featuring Daniel Day-Lewis; **_I’m an oil man, ladies and gentlemen._**

-### Facebook (New: 1)
+### Meta (New: 1)

 > Good Q4, revenue of $33.7 billion (+20% y/y) and a net income of $10.3 billion (30.55% profit margin).
 You can find the Press Release [here](https://investor.fb.com/investor-events/default.aspx).

-Almost all revenue for Facebook is from advertising.
-Beginning this quarter Facebook started to report their financial results based on two reportable segments:
+Almost all revenue for Meta is from advertising.
+Beginning this quarter Meta started to report their financial results based on two reportable segments:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gElfIo6uw4g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. **Family of Apps (FoA)**, which includes Facebook, Instagram, Messenger, WhatsApp and other services
 2. **Reality Labs (RL)**, which includes augmented and virtual reality related consumer hardware, software and content.

 Even though it's the advertising business from their **Family of Apps** segment that is bringing in all the cash, it is **Reality Labs** segment and metaverse that gets me going.
-They will continue to lose money on this segment for many years to come, but if the world becomes anywhere near what Facebook thinks it will most likely be a great bet for them.
+They will continue to lose money on this segment for many years to come, but if the world becomes anywhere near what Meta thinks it will most likely be a great bet for them.
+Here is a podcast recorded in a virtual reality studio with avatars from Meta; [VR Download: Meta Revenue Report, Microsoft Turmoil, Tobii PSVR2 Negotiations](https://www.youtube.com/watch?v=B6Um07YoqSU).

 ### Flat Capital (New: 3)